maxhallinan/reshep/readme.md

 *Work in progress*

-Pick deeply nested React component props by map of path strings.
+Pick deeply nested React component props from a map of path strings.

-A map function alternative when only simple mapping is desired.
+An alternative to map functions when only simple mapping is desired.

 ## Install